Are you aware of how to claim for motor vehicle expenses?

 There are elements of confusion with some small business operators falling into a trap of not being aware of the correct method for their circumstances.

-There are four ways to claim motor vehicle expenses:
+There are two ways to claim motor vehicle expenses:

 - Cents per kilometre;